The Einstein Relation on Metric Measure Spaces: The Einstein Relation on Metric Measure Spaces

 We will write $(X,d_X,\mu_X)\simeq (Y,d_Y,\mu_Y)$ if $X$ and $Y$ are Lipschitz-isomorphic, whereas we will write $(X,d_X,\mu_X)\cong (Y,d_Y,\mu_Y)$ if they are mm-isomorphic.
 Trivially, $X\cong Y$ implies $X\simeq Y$.

-In what follows, we will always assume $\supp\mu_X=X$. \begin{rem} Of course, we always have $(X,d_X,\mu_X)\cong(\supp\mu_X,d_X,\mu_X)$ by virtue of $\id:X\supseteq\supp\mu_X \to\supp\mu_X$.
+In what follows, we will always assume $\supp\mu_X=X$. \begin{remark} We always have $(X,d_X,\mu_X)\cong(\supp\mu_X,d_X,\mu_X)$ by virtue of the identity map on $\supp\mu_X$.
 The restriction $\supp\mu_X=X$ becomes necessary for the Einstein relation since $\dimh(\supp\mu_X)$ might be strictly smaller than $\dimh(X)$, the term appearing in the Einstein relation \eqref{eq:ER}.
-We will later see (Proposition \ref{prop:mmiso}) that the Einstein relation is invariant under Lipschitz-isomorphisms which provides some motivation to circumvent this restriction by considering the relation
+We will later see (Proposition~\ref{prop:mmiso}) that the Einstein relation is invariant under Lipschitz-isomorphisms which provides some motivation to circumvent this restriction by considering the relation